Saddle Point Evasion via Curvature-Regularized Gradient Dynamics: Curvature-Regularized Gradient Dynamics

 \begin{assumption}[Well-Posedness] $\nabla \Phi(\bx) \neq \mathbf{0}$ whenever $\Phi(\bx) > \Phi^*$ and $\bx$ is not a local minimizer of $\Phi$. \end{assumption}

 This condition ensures the feedback law~\eqref{eq:crgd} is well-defined along the trajectory.
-Assumption~\ref{ass:landscape} provides an essential ingredient: at strict saddle points of $J$, the gradient formula~\eqref{eq:grad_Phi} gives $\nabla \Phi = -\beta^2 |\lambda_{\min}| \nabla_{\bx} \lambda_{\min} \neq \mathbf{0}$.
+Assumption~\ref{ass:landscape} provides an essential ingredient: at strict saddle points of $J$, Prop.~\ref{prop:saddle_destab} ensures $\nabla \Phi \neq \mathbf{0}$.
 Assumption~\ref{ass:nondegen} extends this to the full trajectory, requiring that $\bg$ and the curvature correction in~\eqref{eq:grad_Phi} do not cancel along the path to convergence.
-Such cancellation requires that the $n$-dimensional vector identity $\bg(\bx) = \beta^2 |\lambda_{\min}(\bx)| \, \bw_{\min}(\bx)$ hold along a one-dimensional curve, which is a non-generic condition of codimension~$n$ that can be verified on any specific landscape.
-More broadly, Assumption~\ref{ass:nondegen} is a non-degeneracy condition on the critical points of~$\Phi$, analogous to the standard requirement that equilibria of linear systems be hyperbolic~\cite[Ch.~2]{khalil_nonlinear_2002}; such conditions hold for all but a structurally unstable set of objectives.
-We note that competing saddle-escape methods impose analogous structural conditions:~\cite{paternain_newton_2019} requires all saddle eigenvalues to be bounded away from zero, while~\cite{jin_nonconvex_2021} provides only probabilistic guarantees.
+Such cancellation is a non-generic condition of codimension~$n$ that can be verified on any specific landscape.
+More broadly, Assumption~\ref{ass:nondegen} is a non-singularity condition on the critical points of~$\Phi$, analogous to the hyperbolicity requirement for equilibria of linear systems~\cite[Ch.~2]{khalil_nonlinear_2002}.
+Competing saddle-escape methods impose analogous structural conditions:~\cite{paternain_newton_2019} requires all saddle eigenvalues to be bounded away from zero, while~\cite{jin_nonconvex_2021} provides only probabilistic guarantees.

-\begin{remark}[Role of $\beta$ and Computational Cost] The curvature weight $\beta$ must be positive to activate the curvature correction (Prop.~\ref{prop:saddle_destab}) and satisfy $\beta < \beta^*$ to ensure spurious critical points are saddles of $\Phi$ (Prop.~\ref{prop:spurious}). \end{remark}
+\begin{remark}[Role of $\beta$ and Computational Cost] The curvature weight $\beta$ must be positive to activate the curvature correction (Prop.~\ref{prop:saddle_destab}) and satisfy $\beta < \beta^*$ to ensure spurious critical points are saddles of $\Phi$ (Prop.~\ref{prop:spurious}).
+Conversely, $\beta$ must be sufficiently large for the penalty gradient to dominate the objective gradient near saddle points; otherwise $\Phi$ admits slow progress with residual negative curvature.
+The dominant per-step cost is the $O(n^3)$ eigendecomposition of $\bH$; since the dominant contributions to $\nabla P$ come from the negative eigenvalues, Lanczos iteration can reduce this to $O(n^2)$~\cite{carmon_accelerated_2018}. \end{remark}